Jordyn Woods Barely Contains Booty In Tight Mini Dress

 The clip was brief, and showed her wearing a black shirt.
 She gave coy looks while showing off her makeup.
 She wore gold, shimmery eyeshadow and glossy, pink lipstick.
 She also dusted her cheeks with light pink blush.

-Woods also wore a silver, cross necklace.
+Woods also wore a silver cross necklace.
 Unfortunately, due to the zoomed-in nature of the video, not much else was visible.

 For now, fans can look forward to more birthday-related updates in the coming days.
 Considering that her special day falls on a Monday, it will be interesting to see if she continues her birthday celebration into next weekend.
 Jordyn will be turning 22-years-old.